Nexis-Network/homepage/content/docs/guides/branching-neon-api.md

 ### List branches with the API

-The following Exzo Network API method lists branches for the specified project.
-To view the API documentation for this method, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/listprojectbranches).
+The following Nexis Network API method lists branches for the specified project.
+To view the API documentation for this method, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/listprojectbranches).

 ```text
 GET /projects/{project_id}/branches